 This is definitely not a comprehensive review on how to develop a JSON file for Power BI, but rather a few quick comments on JSON files.

 Colons are used to separate name-value pairs.
 Braces are used to surround an object.
 List elements are separated by commas and lists can be erased.
-If so, they are surrounded by square brackets.
+A list can also be an array, which in this case, it is surrounded by square brackets.

 A Power BI JSON file usually consists of three main sections: name, colors, and visuals.
 The name section is actually the only required section, and as you can see, this is where we’re going to start our investigation today.